ryanirl/ml-basics/README.md

 # ML-BASICS

+VERY MUCH STILL A WORK IN PROGRESS, MOST THINGS ARE NOT FINAL

 Sorry, this repo is a mess, but I do plan on cleaning it up once I get my bearings in ML :)

 I am teaching myself various machine learning techniques and plan on building everything I can from scratch.